History of homosexuality in American film

 Since the transition into the modern-day gay rights movement, homosexuality has appeared more frequently in American film and cinema.

-One of the current challenges in LGBTQ cinema is ensuring that LGBTQ actors are employed to play queer roles; roles that have been historically almost exclusively been portrayed by straight actors, complicating real representation for gay people among fictional characters.
+One of the current movements in LGBTQ cinema is to ensure that LGBTQ actors are employed to play queer roles; roles that have been historically almost exclusively been portrayed by straight actors, complicating authentic representation for gay people among fictional characters.

 Early films and productions

 The first notable suggestion of homosexuality on film was in 1895, when two men were shown dancing together in the William Kennedy Dickson motion picture The Dickson Experimental Sound Film, commonly labeled online and in three published books as The Gay Brothers.
-At the time, the men were not seen as “queer“ or even flamboyant, but merely as acting fancifully.
+At the time, the men were not seen as "queer" or even flamboyant, but merely as acting fancifully.
 However, film critic Parker Tyler stated that the scene "shocked audiences with its subversion of conventional male behavior".
-During the late nineteenth century and into the 1920s and 30s, homosexuality was largely depicted through gender-based conventions and stereotypes.
+During the late 19th century and into the 1920s and 30s, homosexuality was largely depicted through gender-based conventions and stereotypes.
 Oftentimes male characters intended to be identified as gay were flamboyant, effeminate, humorous characters on film.
 The terms "pansy" and "sissy" became tagged to homosexuality and described "a flowery, fussy, effeminate soul given to limp wrists and mincing steps".
 Because of his high-pitched voice and attitude, the pansy easily transitioned from the silent film era to the talking pictures where those characteristics could be taken advantage of.
 Gay male characters were depicted as having stereotypically feminine jobs, such as a tailor, hairdresser, or choreographer; reinforcing the stereotype that gay men were limited to certain careers.
 Lesbian characters did not have a title like gay men, but were still associated with crossdressing, a deep voice, and having a stereotypically masculine job.

 The first erotic kiss between two members of the same sex in a film was in Cecil B. DeMille's Manslaughter (1922).
 Marlene Dietrich was the first leading lady to kiss another female on screen in 1930's Morocco.
 During the period of the Great Depression in the 1930s, the cinema audience had significantly waned.
 Filmmakers produced movies with themes and images that had high shock value to prompt people to return to the theaters.
 This called for the inclusion of more controversial topics such as prostitution and violence, creating a demand for pansies and their lesbian counterparts to stimulate or shock audiences.
 With the new influx of these provocative subjects, debates arose regarding the negative effects these films could have on American society.